Home / Advanced Search

 CMC-Computers, Materials & Continua, Vol.62, No.3, pp. 1249-1258, 2020, DOI:10.32604/cmc.2020.05777

 Abstract Underwater imaging is widely used in ocean, river and lake exploration, but it is affected by properties of water and the optics.
 In order to solve the lower-resolution underwater image formed by the influence of water and light, the image super-resolution reconstruction technique is applied to the underwater image processing.
 This paper addresses the problem of generating super-resolution underwater images by convolutional neural network framework technology.
 We research the degradation model of underwater images, and analyze the lower-resolution factors of underwater images in different situations, and compare different traditional super-resolution image reconstruction algorithms.
-We further show that the algorithm of… More >
+We further More >

 • Open Access